LogPoint’s SIEM system – How it works

 Within LogPoint, events can trigger alerts, but can also be configured to trigger an incident.
 Incidents within LogPoint can be assigned Risk levels, then assigned to a user.
 This can then be used to jump to the data that has triggered the incident directly through the GUI.
 Once the incident has been investigated, the analyst can either comment, resolve, close or re-open the incident.

 Finally, to further enable the segregation of data, it is possible to assign the four eyes principle to individual key/value pairs within logs through the implementation of Data Privacy mode.
 In LogPoint any field that can be used to identify a given user may be encrypted/obfuscated when presented to the GUI in a way that no analyst can see the original data.
 The analyst can still run queries, view dashboards and reports etc. but the encrypted field-values will be shown and not the real data.
 If there is a requirement for the analyst to see the unencrypted data, the analyst can request time-based access from the companies nominated Data Privacy officer.

-Director is a multi-tenant component of the LogPoint system, allowing customers (or MSSPs) to manage large scale environments in segregated “LogPoint Pools” comprised of the three mentioned above LogPoint modules in whatever configuration is required.
+Director is a multi-tenant component of the LogPoint managed network security tool, allowing customers (or MSSPs) to manage large scale environments in segregated “LogPoint Pools” comprised of the three mentioned above LogPoint modules in whatever configuration is required.